 The Shipwreck Survey, our partner organization, runs an underwater archaeological field school twice a year during which anyone who is interested can participate.
 The field school consists of a 2-week program that is packed with adventure and exploration.

 Participants will be in the water most days exploring, surveying, or excavating shipwreck sites and other submerged archaeological remains.
 This is complemented by presentations, workshops, hikes and excursions.

-Our underwater field school opportunities are posted on the Archaeological Institute of America’s website, www.archaeological.org.
-For more information, contact our underwater archaeologist Ruud Stelten at email@example.com.
+The underwater field school opportunities are posted on The Shipwreck Survey’s website, www.theshipwrecksurvey.com.
+For more information, contact email@example.com or our underwater archaeologist Ruud Stelten at firstname.lastname@example.org.